Ahmed Saeed Nagi

-Ahmed Saeed Nagi (احمد سعید ناگی) (2 February 1916 – 1 September 2006), was a noted Pakistani painter artist.
+Ahmed Saeed Nagi (احمد سعید ناگی) (2 February 1916 – 1 September 2006) was a noted Pakistani painter-artist.
 He was known as the 'official artist' of the Pakistan freedom movement.

-Having a portrait made by Nagi became a trademark for top politicians since Nagi made the first portrait of Quaid-e-Azam Muhammad Ali Jinnah, (the founder of Pakistan).
+Having a portrait made by Nagi became a hallmark of prestige for top politicians since Nagi made the first portrait of Quaid-e-Azam Muhammad Ali Jinnah, (the founder of Pakistan).
 A person who believed in universality, he was known for his friendship with the late Zulfiqar Ali Bhutto, which was partly the reason he never painted a portrait of Zia-ul-Haq.

 Early life and career

 Ahmed Saeed Nagi received his education in Amritsar, Lahore, Delhi and Paris.
 He was a Pakistan Movement activist from 1944 to 1947.
 Pakistani leaders Jinnah and Liaquat Ali Khan used to give him assignments that he would complete for them in Lahore and other Pakistani cities.
 He performed art work at the Governor House Karachi, Governor House, Lahore, the historically significant Mohatta Palace building in Karachi.
 He also performed art work at the Ziarat Residency of Jinnah in Balochistan, Governor House in Peshawar and at the Punjab Assembly building in Lahore.